peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 })
 ```

-It’s best to think of a component as a black box and test its behavior from the outside using the UI.
-The component under test might be made up of many smaller components as well as dependencies (reducers, action creators, etc.) but with the help of a code coverage tool, you can ensure that the code in these elements is covered by your tests.
+Notice that the test uses a real Redux store.
+This is so you can test the component from UI event through to UI update.

+What might surprise you is that this test covers every line of code in the action creator, reducer, and component.
+By testing the molecule, you are indirectly testing its atoms.
+Just be sure to use a code coverage tool to ensure your tests are exhaustive.

+Perhaps more importantly, this test ensures that the atoms work together.
+For example, the test breaks if the reducer stops handling the action or the component stops dispatching it.

+An integration test like this one should give you confidence beyond unit tests alone that your app will work as expected.
+So instead of writing a unit test for every atom in your application, zoom out a bit and write some integration tests for the molecules.

+There are still scenarios where it is appropriate to write unit tests (shared libraries, modules
-Unit tests still make sense if you intend to package your code and publish it to npm, but for testing application behavior, integration tests are more likely to catch problems.
+published to npm etc.), but for testing the behaviour of your application, integration tests are more likely to catch problems.

 ### Fishing with a Giant Net